leangjia/blender_docs/manual/animation/keyframes/keying_sets.rst

    The Keying Set panel.

 Active Keying Set
-   The :ref:`List View <ui-list-view>` of Keying Sets in the active Scene.
+   The :ref:`List View <ui-list-view>` of keying sets in the active scene.

    Add ``+``
-      Adds an empty Keying Set.
+      Adds an empty keying set.

 Description
    A short description of the keying set.

 Export to File
-   Export Keying Set to a Python script ``File.py``.
+   Export keying set to a Python script ``File.py``.
    To re-add the keying set from the ``File.py``, open then run the ``File.py`` from the Text Editor.